Applying to the Master of Science in Nursing: Entry-Level

 We are no longer accepting applications for Spring 2014 enrollment.

 Applications will be accepted Jan.
-1 - June 1, 2014 to enter the Master of Arts in Nursing: Entry-Level program in the Spring 2015 term.
+1 - June 1, 2014 to enter the Master of Science in Nursing: Entry-Level program in the Spring 2015 term.
 All items listed below must be received no later than June 1, 2014.

 Prepare a personal essay that demonstrates professionally written communication skills and clarifies your purpose in pursuing a graduate degree in nursing.
 Do not exceed four typed, double-spaced pages.
 Handwritten essays will not be accepted.
 Please address the following topics: